Corporate Governance

 Board of Directors and Consultative Body

-The Board of Directors deliberates and determines the policy and method of determining compensation for directors and executive officers based on advice from the Nomination and Compensation Committee.
-As they perform corporate management under the leadership of top management, the amounts of individual compensation for executives and directors who are not members of the Audit and Supervisory Committee for the relevant fiscal year have been delegated by Board of Directors decision to President to determine.
-Conditions to this delegation to the president have been set:(1) the amount of individual compensation for executives and directors who are not members of the Audit and Supervisory Committee is determined in accordance with relevant policies, and (2) the president will ask the Nomination and Compensation Committee to look at individual compensation amounts and decide whether or not they are suitable, according to the compensation determination policy above, and will accept the committee's answer when they decide they are suitable.
-Through the above, we have ensured that the president exercised his authority appropriately, and judged that the individual compensation amounts for executives and directors who are not Audit and Supervisory Committee members are in line with relevant policies.
+The Board of Directors deliberates and determines the policy and method of determining compensation for directors who are not members of the Audit and Supervisory and executives based on advice from the Nomination and Compensation Committee.
+As they perform corporate management under the leadership of top management, the amounts of individual compensation for directors who are not members of the Audit and Supervisory Committee and executives for the relevant fiscal year have been delegated by Board of Directors decision to ODA Yoshiaki, the president and representative director, to determine.
+Conditions for delegation to the president include determining the individual compensation amounts for directors who are not members of the Audit and Supervisory Committee and executives in accordance with the relevant policies.
+Additionally, the president shall consult the Nomination and Compensation Committee to ensure these amounts are appropriate based on the compensation determination policy, and shall accept the committee's confirmation of their suitability.
+Through the above, the Company has ensured that the president exercises his authority appropriately, and the Board of Directors has judged that the individual compensation amounts for directors who are not Audit and Supervisory Committee members and executives are in line with relevant policies.